 Tired of yellow/grey tinted white sheets?
 Return those expensive Egyptian cotton sheets to their former glory along with your shirts and undies by adding our concentrated Bluing Powder to your final rinse.
 Made from Premium Baking Soda and Prussian Blue pigment our Bluing Powder will give you whiter than white sheets in no time!

 The way that the bluing process works is to swap yellow pigments for blue pigments and vice versa.

 When we initially make our product it is blue, over time the blue pigment grabs the yellow pigment out of the baking soda so it looks yellow.
 When the product is diluted in LOTS of water, the baking soda dissolves away and the powder goes back to being blue and then attaches to the yellow pigments in the sheets, which is the first stage of the whitening process.

-Even if you dissolve the bluing powder in a cup of water you will not get blue water as that would then also stain your sheets, there’s only a little powder in each application as that’s all that is needed each time.
+Even if you dissolve the bluing powder in a cup of water you will not get blue water as that would stain your sheets.
+There’s only a little powder in each application as that’s all that is needed each time.

 Our formula is highly concentrated, all you need is 1 tsp of bluing powder for a single sheet set, 2 tsp for double, queen or king.
 If sheets are really grey you may like to add 3 tsp.

 **Must be added to final rinse when the tub is full to avoid staining**